 I debated whether to sit behind the desk or on the soft furniture.
 I’d never met with a new client at home.
 Since I’d moved back to Stella Maris in April, I’d been holding initial meetings on neutral territory—a restaurant, maybe, or the park.
 But Calista had balked at that idea.
 I could see now why she was shy of public places.

 I gestured toward the sofa.
 “Have a seat.”
 While I grabbed a pad and pen from the desk, she arranged herself on the end of the sofa closest to the door.
 I settled into a tropical-print wingback on her right.
-Calista looked at the ceiling.
+Calista gazed sympathetically at the ceiling, like she was thinking poor puppy.

 I willed Rhett to stop barking.
 “Don’t mind him,” I said.
 “He doesn’t care to be left out.
 He’s accustomed to having the run of the house and yard.”